 - a.
-Prior to each nuclear cargo mission, the pilot in command will be familiar with provisions of AR 50-5, AR 50-5-1, and AR 95-27, and insure compliance therewith.
-In addition, the pilot will become familiar with the security, safety, and technical peculiarities of the cargo that may affect air transport.
+Prior to each nuclear cargo mission, the helicopter commander will be familiar with provisions of AR 50-5 and AR 95-27 and insure compliance therewith.
+In addition, the commander will become familiar with the security, safety, and technical peculiarities of the cargo that may affect air transport.
 Flight plans will include provisions for avoiding built-up and heavily populated areas.
-When the warhead section in the universal military pod is transported by CH-54 helicopter, the pod must be secured to the helicopter to preclude jettisoning the pod deliberately or inadvertently.
+When transporting the warhead section in the universal military pod by CH-54 helicopter, the pod must be secured to the helicopter to preclude jettisoning the pod deliberately or inadvertently.
 Procedures for securing the pod to preclude jettisoning are prescribed in TM 55-1520-217-10/1 and TM 55-1520-217-10/2. - b.
-Ordnance support channels must be consulted for determination of compatibility of any other nuclear weapons or other cargo (as authorized by chapter 4, AR 50-5; chapter 1, AR 55-203; and FM 100-50) for transport with the Nike-Hercules Warhead section.
+To determine compatibility of any other nuclear weapons or other cargo as authorized by chapter 4, AR 50-5, and chapter 1, AR 55-203, for transport with the warhead section, ordnance support channels must be consulted.
 Information on compatibility is contained in TM 39-45-51C and TM 38-250, which are distributed to major headquarters and to direct support and general support levels.
-Restrictions listed in TM 39-20-7 will not be exceeded when additional types of nuclear weapons are transported along with the warhead section.
-Procedures for units with a nuclear mission operating under combat conditions are given in FM 100-50. - c.
+Restrictions listed in TM 39-20-7 will not be exceeded when additional types of nuclear weapons are transported along with the warhead section. - c.
 Emergency destruction procedures for the warhead section are contained in TM 39-50-8.
-Normally, emergency-destruct materials and nuclear weapons will not be carried on the same helicopters.
-In the isolated case, where operational necessity limits the availability of escort aircraft, the theater commander may authorize emergency-destruct materials (including blasting caps or precapped charge lines) to be transported in the load-carrying helicopter.
+Normally, emergency-destruct materials will not be carried on the same helicopter as nuclear weapons.
+In the isolated case where operational necessity limits the availability of escort aircraft, the theater commander may authorize emergency-destruct materials (including blasting caps) to be transported in the load-carrying helicopter.
 Such materials will be in packagings authorized for transportation, isolated from weapons as far as possible, and tied down so as to prevent movement.
-Only the number of destruct charges and blasting caps or precapped charge lines necessary to destroy the warhead section will be carried aboard.
-Blasting caps or precapped charge lines in their container (recommend use of M2- or M19-series ammunition boxes) will be tied down separately and surrounded by a restrained sandbag barrier.
-Transport of electric blasting caps or precapped charge lines in helicopters is governed by TM 9-1300-206.
+Only the number of destruct charges and blasting caps necessary to destroy the warhead section will be carried aboard.
+Blasting caps in their container (recommend use of M2 or M19 series ammunition boxes) will be tied down separately and surrounded by a restrained sandbag barrier.

+Transport of electric blasting caps in helicopters is governed by TM 9-1300-206.

 - d.
 The warhead section will be loaded and tied down as prescribed in this manual except that it may be repositioned for helicopter operational reasons, or when loading additional nuclear weapons or other cargo and/or mission personnel.
-If a location other than that shown in the respective tiedown diagram is used, the pilot in command must insure that- - (1) The number and load capacity of the tiedown devices are as prescribed in this manual. - (2) Tiedown devices restraining the item are secured to tiedown fittings in the same location relative to the item as those fittings used in the pertinent tiedown diagram.
+If a location other than that shown in the respective tiedown diagram is used, the helicopter commander must insure that- - (1) The number and load capacity of the tiedown devices are as prescribed in this manual. - (2) Tiedown devices restraining the item are secured to tiedown fittings in the same location relative to the item as those fittings used in the pertinent tiedown diagram.
 Required restraint will be provided when the depicted tiedown pattern is maintained.